KeyanSong/431-2018/homework/Homework2/README.md

 ## Grades on Homework 2 are now available

 - You'll find them in the Google Sheet at http://bit.ly/431-2018-hw-grades.
 Look for the Homework 2 Tab, and you'll need your 3-digit Homework Code for the semester, which Professor Love emailed to you on 2018-09-13.
-- The grades are out of 115 points, but we will treat this as a 100 point Homework at the end of the term, so if you scored higher than 100, that will just be a bonus.
-(Each of the Homework scores this term will receive the same weight on your final grade.
-The maximum final grade in Homework will be 100%.
-If you scored 115% on this Homework, then that will just help balance out a later time when you score below 100%.
-Students generally score lower on Homeworks with Essay questions.)
 - You will also probably want to look at [the grading rubric](http://bit.ly/431-2018-hw2-rubric) at http://bit.ly/431-2018-hw2-rubric.
+- HW2 grades are out of 115 points, but we will treat this as a 100 point Homework at the end of the term, so if you scored higher than 100, that will just be a bonus.
+At the end of the term, we add up your scores on the 8 homework assignments, and divide by 800 to determine your homework grade.
+All Homeworks are thus treated as if they are worth 100 points, even though on some of them, like HW 2, it was possible to score higher than that.
+If your total at the end of the term is above 800 (and this has happened), you will receive a Homework grade of 100%.

 ## Steps to a Successful Homework